-Thatcher and the Conservatives were faced with another problem too; former Home Secretary and Deputy Leader of the Conservative Party, Willie Whitelaw 4 was an old associate of Norman de Courcy Parry, the man generally regarded by locals as having killed Toplis.
+Thatcher and the Conservatives were faced with another problem too; former Home Secretary and Deputy Leader of the Conservative Party, Willie Whitelaw 4 was an old associate of Norman de Courcy Parry, the man generally regarded by locals as having fired the shot that killed Percy Toplis.
 That Norman was a civilian at the time, and present only at the ambush on the expressed wishes of his father, the Chief Constable of Penrith, Charles de Courcy Parry, introduced another toxic variable into the mix.
 Whitelaw had served as MP for Penrith for the best part of thirty years and knew Parry intimately through hunting circles.
 The Penrith Observer of 1954 shows Parry and Whitelaw together at an event to mark the John Peel centenary celebrations in Caldbeck some 12 months prior to being elected.
 The BBC was also there (Penrith Observer, October 19 1954, p.12) 3.
 Just as curiously, the man brought in to force the resignation of Alasdair Milne at the BBC, Marmaduke Hussey, was another of Parry’s wider hunting circle.
 As was Hussey’s predecessor, George Howard.
 Hussey’s wife was Lady Susan Hussey, Lady in waiting to the Queen since 1960.
 This was really as posh, and as Conservative as it got.

 In 1986, full-on class-war had never seemed so imminent.
 Whether or not the threat had any plausible basis in reality really didn’t matter.
 It was images that mattered.
 Just as it was images that mattered when building the war on terror.
 If you grew up in the eighties you’ll know that whilst it was the Rah Rah Skirt and Mr Rubik that captured the imagination of shows like I Love the 1980s, it was the riot-shield that really stuck with those who were living through it.
 The riot-shield was a constant visual reminder of just how frighteningly thin British defences were against all-out bedlam.
 Barely before the fifth dong had rung out on News At Ten, you’d have had the latest on the riots at Hansdworth or the Broadwater Farm estate, or a montage of battlefield tactics being ruthlessly enforced by Police on some slow-witted flying-picket at a plant or pit in Rotherham.
 And despite its best efforts, not even the foam at Spitting Image was enough to absorb the blows.